How much does a music license cost for a business?

 Music license cost in the United Kingdom: current figures

 The United Kingdom simplified its licensing structure in 2018 when PPL and PRS for Music created a joint operating company, PPL PRS Ltd. Today, a single application produces a unified annual fee.
+For the full UK breakdown, see our dedicated guide to the PRS and PPL licence cost for a business in the UK.

 TheMusicLicence: one application, two rights [4]